hayeshaugen/uxgems/README.md

 # uxgems
-Patterns and algorithms for a healthier user experience
+Patterns and algorithms for healthier user experiences